sigstore/docs/content/en/cosign/overview.md

 The bundle contains signing metadata, including the signature and certificate.

-The Cosign command requests a certificate from the Sigstore certificate authority, Fulcio.
+The Cosign command requests a certificate from the sigstore certificate authority, Fulcio.
 Fulcio checks your identity by using an authentication protocol (OpenID Connect) to confirm your email address.
 If your identity is correct, Fulcio grants a short-lived, time-stamped certificate.
 The certificate is bound to the public key to attest to your identity.
-This activity is logged using the Sigstore transparency and timestamping log, Rekor.
+This activity is logged using the sigstore transparency and timestamping log, Rekor.

 Note that you don’t need to use a key to sign.
 Currently, you can authenticate with Google, GitHub, or Microsoft, which will associate your identity with a short-lived signing key.
 For more information, read [Keyless Signatures](/cosign/keyless/).